cisco/mindmeld/source/userguide/getting_started.rst

   pip install mindmeld

-If you see errors here, you likely entered incorrect credentials during :ref:`Setup <getting_started_virtualenv_setup>`.
-Make sure you use your credentials for the MindMeld Learning Center.
+If you see errors here, make sure that your ``pip`` package is up to date and your connection is active.
+The error is a dependency error (tensorflow, scikitlearn, ...) you can try to install/reinstall the specific dependency before installing MindMeld.

 To verify your setup is good, run this command.
 If there is no error, the installation was successful: